CSCfi/csc-user-guide/docs/apps/lammps.md

 ## Available

--   Puhti: Instructions available for building
+-   Puhti: Instructions and Makefile available for building in `/appl/soft/chem/lammps/`
--   Mahti: Instructions available for building
+-   Mahti: Instructions and Makefile available for building in `/appl/soft/chem/lammps/`

 ## License